 While at Southwestern, Krause was also the co-defensive coordinator in 2013 and 2014 and ranked 17th in the nation in pass defense in 2014.
 Krause produced a first team All-American free safety in the 2013 season.
 Off the field, Krause served on Southwestern's Athletic/Academic Council and was the football academic coordinator.

-Sean Davidson is in his first season as a graduate assistant coach with the Charger football program and will coach the quarterbacks and wide receivers.
-Davidson served last season as the offensive coordinator and quarterback coach at Cornerstone Charter Academy in Orlando, Florida.
+Sean Davidson is in his second season as an assistant coach with the Charger football program and will coach the wide receivers.
+Davidson served as the offensive coordinator and quarterback coach at Cornerstone Charter Academy in Orlando, Florida in 2013.
 He brings quarterback experience to BCU as he played the position from 2007-09 at Methodist University.

-Sean Kelly is in his first year as an assistant coach with the Briar Cliff football program.
+Sean Kelly is in his second year as an assistant coach with the Briar Cliff football program.
 This season, Kelly will oversee the Chargers' defensive line.